-- The global health crisis caused by the COVID-19 pandemic has had, and the current and uncertain future outlook of the outbreak will likely continue to have, a significant adverse effect on our business, financial condition and results of operations; - the failure to maintain our material license agreements could cause us to lose significant revenues and have a material adverse effect on our results of operations; - our dependence on the strategies and reputation of our licensors; - any adverse change in our relationship with PVH and its Calvin Klein or Tommy Hilfiger brands would have a material adverse effect on our results of operations; - risks relating to our wholesale operations including, among others, maintaining the image our proprietary brands, business practices of our customers that could adversely affect us and retail customer concentration; - risks relating to our retail operations segment; - our ability to achieve operating enhancements and cost reductions from the restructuring of our retail operations; - dependence on existing management; - our ability to make strategic acquisitions and possible disruptions from acquisitions; - risks of operating through joint ventures; - need for additional financing; - seasonal nature of our business and effect of unseasonable or extreme weather on our business; - possible adverse effect of problems with our logistics and distribution systems; - price, availability and quality of materials used in our products; - the need to protect our trademarks and other intellectual property; - risk that our licensees may not generate expected sales or maintain the value of our brands; - the impact of the current economic and credit environment on us, our customers, suppliers and vendors; - effects of war, acts of terrorism, natural disasters or public health crises could adversely affect our business and results of operations; - our dependence on foreign manufacturers; - risks of expansion into foreign markets, conducting business internationally and exposures to foreign currencies; - risks related to the recent adoption of a national security law in Hong Kong; - the need to successfully upgrade, maintain and secure our information systems;
+- The global health crisis caused by the COVID-19 pandemic has had, and the current and uncertain future outlook of the outbreak will likely continue to have, adverse effects on our business, financial condition and results of operations; - the failure to maintain our material license agreements could cause us to lose significant revenues and have a material adverse effect on our results of operations; - our dependence on the strategies and reputation of our licensors; - any adverse change in our relationship with PVH and its Calvin Klein or Tommy Hilfiger brands would have a material adverse effect on our results of operations; - risks relating to our wholesale operations including, among others, maintaining the image our proprietary brands, business practices of our customers that could adversely affect us and retail customer concentration; - risks relating to our retail operations segment; - our ability to achieve operating enhancements and cost reductions from our retail operations; - dependence on existing management; - our ability to make strategic acquisitions and possible disruptions from acquisitions; - risks of operating through joint ventures; - need for additional financing; - seasonal nature of our business and effect of unseasonable or extreme weather on our business; - possible adverse effect of problems with our logistics and distribution systems and with disruptions to the worldwide supply chain: - price, availability and quality of materials used in our products; - the potential adverse effect of an increase in our cost of goods sold as a result of higher prices for raw materials and increased labor and freight costs and the adverse effect on our gross margins if we are unable to raise prices to offset any increase in our cost of goods sold; - the need to protect our trademarks and other intellectual property; - risk that our licensees may not generate expected sales or maintain the value of our brands; - the impact of the current economic and credit environment on us, our customers, suppliers and vendors; - effects of war, acts of terrorism, natural disasters or public health crises could adversely affect our business and results of operations; - our dependence on foreign manufacturers; - risks of expansion into foreign markets, conducting business internationally and exposures to foreign currencies;

-- increased exposure to consumer privacy, cybersecurity and fraud concerns, including as a result of the remote working environment; - possible adverse effects of data security or privacy breaches; - the impact on our business of the imposition of tariffs by the United States government and the escalation of trade tensions between countries; - risks related to the audit by the Canadian Border Services Agency; - changes in tax legislation or exposure to additional tax liabilities could impact our business; - the effect of regulations applicable to us as a U.S. public company; - focus on corporate responsibility issues by stakeholders; - potential effect on the price of our stock if actual results are worse than financial forecasts or if we are unable to provide financial forecasts; - fluctuations in the price of our common stock; - impairment of our goodwill, trademarks or other intangibles may require us to record charges against earnings; and - risks related to our indebtedness.
+- risks related to the adoption of a national security law in Hong Kong: - the need to successfully upgrade, maintain and secure our information systems; - increased exposure to consumer privacy, cybersecurity and fraud concerns, including as a result of the remote working environment; - possible adverse effects of data security or privacy breaches; - the impact on our business of the imposition of tariffs by the United States government and the escalation of trade tensions between countries: - risks related to the examination by the Canadian Border Services Agency; - changes in tax legislation or exposure to additional tax liabilities could impact our business; - the effect of regulations applicable to us as a U.S. public company; - focus on corporate responsibility issues by stakeholders; - potential effect on the price of our stock if actual results are worse than financial forecasts or if we are unable to provide financial forecasts; - fluctuations in the price of our common stock; - impairment of our goodwill, trademarks or other intangibles may require us to record charges against earnings; and - risks related to our indebtedness.